Advantages of Multi-spindle Machines

 Thanks to our multi-spindle workshop, the capabilities of our recently acquired INDEX MS16, MS22, MS32 and MS40-6 machines and their complex kinematics, we at DJC continue to expand our machining capabilities by adding options for more complex machining processes.

 The diversity of machining equipment in our fleet allows us to manufacture components of varying sizes, levels of complexity and material hardness.
-We machine parts from 4 to 40 mm on a multi-spindle and up to 51 on a single-spindle, with a variety of materials including steel, stainless steel, aluminium, bronze, brass, copper, nitronic, and other brass and copper alloys.
+We machine parts from 4 to 40 mm on a multi-spindle and twin-spindle and up to 51 on single-spindle lathes, with a variety of materials including steel, stainless steel, aluminium, bronze, brass, copper, nitronic, and other brass and copper alloys.

 The virtual machine